Bira/octopus-carnival/_drafts/lphr-scene-08.md

     For both doors, Open Locks gives her +4, this being a basic lock gives another +5, and she decides to rush a bit and get it done in half the time for -5.
-Our effective skill is 20!
+Our effective skill is still 20!
 We succeed at both tries.

     Stealth is a group check, made with the highest skill (Jania's at 15) at a -1 penalty for each PC who doesn't have that skill (Urist).
 She succeeds,